 Indeed, UK publishing actually saw an encouraging 2015, with total book and journal sales amounting to £4.4 billion.
-But broader long-term trends are not quite so positive, and it only takes a swift browse through Publishing Weekly’s financial reporting news to spot a pattern of grim results.
+But broader long-term trends are not quite so positive, and it only takes a swift browse through Publishers Weekly’s financial reporting news to spot a pattern of grim results.
 The well-documented struggles of a goliath such as Pearson does highlight the need for swift action among the biggest industry players.

 Max has referred to publishers’ need to survive in the new digital civilisation, and was grilled about this statement during the seminar at the London Book Fair.
 Indeed, whilst this is a widely-held view among many internal and external commentators, it’s unusual to hear such candidness from an industry leader.